chetanmeh/meta64/readme.md

 * Creating Subnodes or Inline nodes
 * Full text search
 * Deleting Nodes
-* Moving nodes to new locations
+* Moving nodes to new locations (supports multi-select)
 * Sharing a node as Public, and removing shares
 * Short URL GUID for any node, so it can be referenced by URL
 * Uploading attachments (attached files) onto a node